DataBiosphere/terra-app/README.md

 # Launching an App Locally

-This repo contains a script called `terra-app-local.sh` to facilitate launching apps on a locally running [minikube](https://minikube.sigs.k8s.io/docs/) cluster.
+This repo contains a `terra-app-local.sh` script which can launch apps on a locally running [minikube](https://minikube.sigs.k8s.io/docs/) cluster.
+This can be much more convenient for development than launching apps against Terra.

 Before running the script:
 1. Install `minikube` according to instructions [here](https://minikube.sigs.k8s.io/docs/start/).